Karmello/cat-start/README.md

 ## Info

-- this setup is best suited for development inside Docker, for that please use the "Remote - Container" vscode extension
+- this setup is best suited for development inside `Docker`, for that please use the `Remote - Container` vscode extension

 ## Initial steps

-- install Docker on your machine and start it up
+- install `Docker` on your machine and start it up
-- ask for the personal access token (PAT)
+- ask for the `personal access token (PAT)`

 ## How to startup